 The PDAC takes the interests and concerns of the mineral exploration industry to governments, international institutions, communities, and other stakeholders to support and sustain a vibrant and responsible mineral exploration industry.

-Our principal advocacy areas include: Aboriginal affairs, corporate social responsibility, finance and taxation, geosciences, health & safety, human resource development, international affairs, land access and mining regulations and securities regulations.
+Our principal advocacy areas include: Indigenous affairs, corporate social responsibility, finance and taxation, geosciences, health & safety, human resource development, international affairs, land access and mining regulations and securities regulations.
 Much of the association’s membership and convention revenues are allocated to our advocacy work.

 Individual and corporate member representatives enjoy substantial discounts on registration to participate in the PDAC’s Annual Convention, regarded worldwide as the premier event for the mineral industry community.
 This past year, the PDAC welcomed 25,606 attendees from 135 countries.

 Members are kept informed of the PDAC’s initiatives and advocacy work, and are provided updates on current news and information.
 We engage our members using a variety of communication platforms such as CORE magazine, PDAC News, the Annual Report, blogs, infographics, presentations, press releases, social media, and videos.